Player Events & Interactions

 const player = event.player;

-// Detect equipment changes
+// Get current equipment

-const head = player.getComponent("equippable").getEquipment(EquipmentSlot.Head);
+const head = equippable.getEquipment(EquipmentSlot.Head);

-const chest = player.getComponent("equippable").getEquipment(EquipmentSlot.Chest);
+const chest = equippable.getEquipment(EquipmentSlot.Chest);

-if (head?.typeId !== lastEquipment.head) {
+if (head?.typeId !== lastKnown.head) {

-player.sendMessage(`§aHead equipment changed to ${head?.typeId}`);
+player.sendMessage(`§aHead equipment changed to ${head?.typeId || "none"}`);

 }